EPW sextics vs EPW cubes: Hodge structures

-\begin{cor} The transformation $k_A$ induces an injection of integral Hodge structures between $W(X_A)$ and $W(Y_A)$, which is an isomorphism of rational Hodge structures. \end{cor} \begin{proof} Clearly $k_A$ is a map of integral Hodge structures.
-Hence, it is also a map of integral Hodge structures after restriction to the sub-Hodge structure $W(X_A)$ as described above.
-Furthermore, the restriction is nontrivial by Lemma \ref{nontrivial} and hence it is an embedding because $W(X_A)$ is an irreducible Hodge structure.
-Moreover, $W(X_A)$ contains $\sigma_{X_A}\cup \sigma_{X_A}$ and $W(Y_A)$ contains $\sigma_{Y_A}\cup \sigma_{Y_A}$, which is a multiple of $k_A(\sigma_{X_A}\cup \sigma_{X_A})$ by Lemma \ref{nontrivial}.
-Putting these together, we obtain that $k_A$ is an isomorphism of rational Hodge structures when restricted to $W(X_A)$ and $W(Y_A)$, and an injection over the integers. \end{proof}
+\begin{proof} By Proposition \ref{prop:corr} $k_A$ is a map of rational Hodge structures.
+Hence, it is also a map of rational Hodge structures after restriction to the Hodge substructure $W(X_A)$ as described above.
+The restriction to $W(X_A)$ is non-trivial by Lemma \ref{nontrivial} and hence it is an embedding because $W(X_A)$ is an irreducible Hodge structure.
+Moreover, $W(X_A)$ contains $\sigma_{X_A}\wedge \sigma_{X_A}$ and $W(Y_A)$ contains $\sigma_{Y_A}\wedge \sigma_{Y_A}$, which is a nontrivial multiple of $k_A(\sigma_{X_A}\wedge \sigma_{X_A})$ since $k_A|_{W(X_A)}$ is an injective map of rational Hodge structures.
+Putting these together, we obtain that $k_A$ is an isomorphism of rational Hodge structures when restricted to $W(X_A)$ and $W(Y_A)$. \end{proof}